 However these limits on a maximum price have since been removed.
-As a result of this the price of energy in the UK has gone up by over one and a half times its level in 2004.
+As a result of this gas and electricity prices in the UK have gone up by over one and a half times its level in 2004.

 Ofgem has been given the task of ensuring that energy consumers are getting a fair deal on their gas and electricity.

 They are also in charge of ensuring that the supply of energy is protected.
 This means that they must make sure that there is always enough energy available to meet the demands of the UK.

 Ofgem also monitors the performance of energy suppliers when it comes to their customer satisfaction.
 This means that they also keep an eye on how many complaints the energy companies receive.
 Ofgem forces the energy companies to publish these complaints clearly on their websites, so that new customers can see what kind of treatment they are likely to receive.

-Ofgem’s confidence code is designed to govern price comparison sites, like this one.
+Ofgem’s confidence code is designed to govern energy comparison sites, like this one.

 This code make sure that we provide you with clear, fair and impartial information on the cheapest gas and electricity deals that are available to you.

-This means that when you use our website, you can be sure that we are showing you the best deals that are out there on the market.
+This means that when you use our website, you can be sure that we are showing you the best energy deals that are out there on the market.
 We will never try and influence you towards one energy company or another.